Frequently Asked Questions

 We do not distribute the maps because of our relationship with the farmers in the area.
 They are very generous to provide support and contribute to BAB each year and have asked that we try to limit the cycling traffic throughout the year surrounding our event because there is already a lot of cyclists on the road normally and they do not like to be hindered when transporting their equipment.

-How can I purchase my t-shirt, hat, etc.?
+How can I purchase my t-shirt, jerseys, Century shirt, etc.?

 can purchase a shirt when you register online, visit and order on our